Share this article

 Puppy training classes are great if you need further support training your puppy, or if you wish to teach your dog more advanced training.

 The help and support of a dog trainer can be very useful, particularly for new dog parents.
-Taking advantage of a trained expert allows you to ask all the questions regarding crate training a puppy, potty training as well as any general puppy training questions.
-And, as an added bonus, your pup will get to socialise with lots of new poochie pals in the class.
+Taking advantage of a trained expert allows you to ask all the questions regarding crate training a puppy, as well as getting all the puppy potty training advice, and any general puppy training questions.
+And, as an added bonus, your pup will get to socialise with lots of new pals in the class.

 Looking for a local puppy training class?
 You can start by asking around at your local vets, or by looking online.
 Make sure to only book in with a registered and reputable dog trainer – you can search online using the Kennel Club website to find a puppy training class near you.
 Most will be happy to meet you beforehand, or let you sit in on a class, so you can make sure it’s right for you, and your pooch.